benlagreca02/Metroid-II-RL/README.md

 time per step FAST: 0.0002655789852142334
 One hour of human gameplay = 216208.8620049702
 ```
 the math for this was simply
 `time / (measured_time / iterations) --> 3600 / (16.65/1000)`

 ## TODO

-Lots to do!
-The first big milestone will be implementing a game wrapper for
-Metroid II in PyBoy and potentially making a pull request with my new custom
-wrapper.
+At this point, a pull request has been made for PyBoy, and many changes need to
+be made to that repository, but before I do that, I want to focus more on the
+training and AI portion of things.
+I'll be modifying this code to use Pufferlib
+and CleanRL soon.
+I'll also be heavily modifying the environment to give better
+observations like missiles, health, etc.

+### Agent Milestones
+- [ ] Stop shooting randomly and "spazzing out"
+- [ ] Get out of starting area relatively quickly
+- [ ] Avoid/kill enemies in starting area
+- [ ] Drop down through first major shaft (requires downward jump shooting)
+- [ ] Find first Metroid
+- [ ] Kill first Metroid

+### Model Training
+- [ ] Change to CleanRL/Pufferlib approach
+- [ ] improve  observations of environments to be tiles (will train faster, but large undertaking)
+- [x] Define a baseline test reward function
+- [x] make observations of environments pixels of screen
+- [x] Write simple exploration function using game coordinate hashing
+- [x] Do some kind of extremely bare-bones training to just explore

 ### Custom Environment
-It's not 100% complete, but its good enough to move on with getting my first
-models trained
+Environment is pretty much set.
+Its plenty good enough to start training
 - [x] Verify ROM integrity (the rom works)
 - [x] Take random actions in the environment (veryify pyboy interface working)
 - [x] Implement a `game_wrapper` for Metroid II (makes AI stuff easier)
     - [ ] Potentially use RAM mappings to calculate more useful info (particularly health)
     - [ ] Improve `game_over` to check health, may be slightly faster than using "GAME OVER" screen
-    - [ ] Make a pull request for PyBoy to merge my code in
+    - [x] Make a pull request for PyBoy to merge my code in
+        - [ ] Fix code to comply with PyBoy coding standards
     - [x] Implement the `start_game` function to skip though the menu
     - [x] Implement `game_over` function to check if agent is dead
     - [x] Integrate and verify the RAM mappings
 - [x] Determine and implement all possible button combos for "actions" (may
   need minor improvements)

-#### Milestones
-- [ ] Stop shooting randomly and "spazzing out"
-- [ ] Get out of starting area relatively quickly
-- [ ] Avoid enemies/kill them
-- [ ] Drop down through first major shaft (requires downward jump shooting)
-- [ ] Kill first metroid

-### Model Training
-Some simple training has been done, but the reward functions need to heavily be
-tweaked
-- [ ] Rewrite, rewrite, rewrite...
-- [x] Define a baseline test reward function
-- [x] make observations of environments pixels of screen
-- [x] Write simple exploration function using game coordinate hashing
-- [x] Do some kind of extremely bare-bones training to just explore

-### Optimization
-- [ ] improve  observations of environments to be tiles (will train faster,
-  but large undertaking)
-- [ ] Rewrite to use Pufferlib, instead of vanilla SB3

 ### Misc
 - [ ] Containerize the program to make running on other machines easy (either